sksinghpenn/coursera-machineLearning-matlab/README.md

 # coursera-machineLearning-matlab

-Exercise work for the machine learning training on Coursera by Andrew Ng
+Exercise work for the machine learning training on Coursera by Andrew Ng: https://www.coursera.org/learn/machine-learning